National Party (Ireland, 2016): Formation

-Abortion Never campaign
+Referendums

-Abortion Never was formed as a No campaign by the National Party in March 2018 to contest the 2018 referendum to legislate for abortion.
+The party has been involved in campaigning in Irish referendums.
+It formed Abortion Never in March 2018 to campaign for a 'No' vote in the 2018 referendum to legislate for abortion.
 Abortion Never presented itself as "an Irish nationalist anti-abortion campaign."
 At the launch of the campaign, Barrett stated that if the abortion referendum passed, it would lead to euthanasia for the elderly; "It doesn't just begin with abortion and stop there.
 It ends in euthanasia, because they already have a plan.
 You see discussions in the newspapers sometimes, 'What are we going to do about the pensions crisis?'".
 At the same event, he called for the abortion referendum campaign to be "as divisive as possible".
 The referendum was ultimately approved by 66.4% of voters.